- Gojira VS Supesugojira (Japan - original title)

 The story is typically ludicrous and sees fellow kaiju Mothra travel in to space to stop a meteor hitting earth and inadvertently exposing cells from Godzilla (and Biollante) to the radiation from a black hole, which then triggers the creation of an aggressive extraterrestrial closely resembling the famous monster.
 SpaceGodzilla immediately heads to earth, destroying a space station on the way, and after battling and knocking out Godzilla it imprisons his son on Birth Island and heads to Japan intent on destruction.
 The Japan Self Defense Forces have time to scramble their latest weapon in the fight against kaiju, the penguin-like robot called Mogeura.
 But is it enough to stop the rampaging alien?

-The artwork on the poster is by Noriyoshi Ohrai who is something of an enigma, even in his native Japan.
-I’ve been unable to find much about him beyond a few pages like this one on the Star Wars Wookiepedia.
+The artwork on the poster is by the late Noriyoshi Ohrai who was something of an enigma, even in his native Japan.
 He’s responsible for a number of Star Wars posters, including this lovely 1982 B2 to celebrate the release of the Japanese dubbed version of the original film and the brilliant design for The Empire Strikes Back.

 The other Ohrai posters I’ve added to the site so far can be seen by clicking here.